-9.6.3 Demographic and Baseline Characteristics and Other Analysis
+9.6.3 Demographic and Baseline Characteristics

-The comparability of the vaccination groups for each relevant demographic and baseline characteristic will be assessed using summary tables.
+The comparability of the vaccination groups for each relevant demographic and baseline characteristic will be assessed by the use of summary tables.
 No statistical hypothesis tests will be performed on these characteristics.
-The number and percentage of participants randomized and discontinued from the study and discontinuation reasons will be displayed.
-Demographic variables (age, race, and gender), baseline characteristics, the number (%) of subjects reporting specific prior medications within 14 days prior to the first vaccination, the number (%) of subjects reporting specific concomitant medications within 14 days following any vaccination, the number (%) of subjects reporting specific prior vaccinations within 30 days prior to the first vaccination, and the number (%) of subjects reporting specific concomitant vaccinations within 30 days following any vaccination will be summarized by vaccination group either by descriptive statistics or categorical tables.
+The number and percentage of participants screened and randomized and the primary reasons for screening failure and discontinuation will be displayed.
+Demographic variables (eg, age, race, and gender), baseline characteristics, prior and concomitant vaccinations and therapies will be summarized by vaccination group either by descriptive statistics or categorical tables.